Progressive Party (South Korea, 2017): North Korea

-International exchange with American left-wing figures
+International exchange

 The Progressive Party has frequently engaged in dialogue with the American left.
 When the party was founded, American left-wing intellectuals such as Ramsey Clark and Noam Chomsky expressed their sympathy for the cause, especially with respect to attitudes regarding Korean reunification, and policy towards North Korea.
 The Progressive Party also contacted certain American politicians such as Jesse Jackson and Bernie Sanders in 2018 to draw support for the declaration of the end of the Korean War.

 The Progressive Party has liaison support with the Green Party of the United States in policies concerning inter-Korean relations, for example the symbolic goal of a formal end to the Korean War.

 Social policy

-The Progressive Party supports ending conscription in South Korea and establishing a volunteer military.
 The party also supports women's rights, LGBT rights, youth politics and labor-oriented politics.
-In contrast to the antifeminist political trend in South Korean politics, the Progressive Party actively supports the feminist movement in South Korea.
-Kim Jae-yeon said the reason for running for the 2022 Korean presidential election was "to become a feminist president".
+The Progressive Party maintains active cooperative relationships with various organizations associated with the feminist movement in Korea, and adopted feminism as one of its major agendas in the 2022 presidential election.

-Rights of immigrants and multiculturalism
+Multiculturalism

 The Progressive Party is a Korean nationalist party, but they believe that Korean ethnic nationalism is not racism, and they support multiculturalism and the rights of immigrants to South Korea.
 In addition, the Progressive Party opposes neoliberalism, believing it promotes discrimination against immigrants.
-However, regional branches of the Progressive Party have run campaign banners calling for the removal of "illegal migrant workers."
-The banners also included other phrases and wording that other progressive groups have called "anti-immigrant hate speech."
 The Progressive Party, along with human rights groups, accused the Moon Jae-in government's COVID-19 quarantine policy in March 2021 of being discriminatory against foreign workers.